Updating IT Security Policies: Your Data Destruction Practices May Be Outdated

 - Speed and volume of data collection – Data management has become more important as data amasses at a greater rate.
 Whether your services have expanded, or your data collection mechanisms have evolved to include Internet of Things (IoT) devices, wearables, online tracking mechanisms or additional data collection strategies, the more data that exists for you to manage and protect—and the more you stand to lose if you experience a breach.
 You also have more to store, which means your need for expensive data storage continues to grow.
 Unless your IT security policies cover best practices on how to retire old data and re-use data storage devices, your costs could rise needlessly.

-- Increased malicious activity – The first half of 2019 has seen several notable breaches that have exposed a record-setting amount of data.
+- Increased malicious activity – The first half of 2019 saw several notable breaches that have exposed a record-setting amount of data.
 While there’s an increased focus on insider threats, the bulk of unauthorized data access comes from malicious attacks from the outside, and there are no signs that will slow down anytime soon.

 - Sub-par policy language – While having some form of security policy is absolutely a step in the right direction, many policies are written loosely, opening potential risk.
 Several areas are often left vague or unaddressed, particularly when it comes to data destruction: Who ultimately owns the data?
 Who is responsible for ensuring data retention requirements are met—and kicking off data disposal routines?
 Who owns the hardware and maintains audit-ready proof of secure and complete data erasure if those are reused or donated?
 Who is held responsible if old data is exposed during a breach?